-The board of directors of the Kennebec Valley Art Association entrused our scholarship funds to the Maine Community Foundation as of 2010, to meet our goals of improved oversight and ongoing professional financial management.
+The board of directors of the Harlow Gallery / Kennebec Valley Art Association entrusted our scholarship funds to the Maine Community Foundation as of 2010, to meet our goals of improved oversight and ongoing professional financial management.
+There are two scholarship funds now in their care.
+The Tardiff/Fine scholarship benefits a graduating senior at Cony High School in Augusta, and the KVAA Memorial Scholarship benefits a graduating senior from hall-Dale High School.

 This scholarship in memory of two long-time members of the Kennebec Valley Art Association in Hallowell supports a graduating senior at Cony High School pursuing post-secondary education in the visual arts or art education.
 Visit the Maine Community Foundation’s Scholarship page for Kennebec County for details.